logzio/public-api/query/readme.md

   }'
 ```
 ### Request Header:
-- X-USER-TOKEN : contains a token in order to access the API.
-Navigate to the cogwheel --> User Tokens page to generate this token.
+- X-USER-TOKEN : contains a token in order to access the API, which can be generated here - https://app.logz.io/#/dashboard/account/tokens

 ### Request Body, in JSON Format: